 Family and Teen Recovery Services

-FuTuReS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
+FTRS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
 We also support safe coping and healing from trauma.
-At FuTuRes, we help families learn effective communication skills and behaviors that support the recovery.
+At FTRS, we help families learn effective communication skills and behaviors that support the recovery.
 Through this program, we provide one-on-one, group, and family therapy.
 We also offer separate groups for teens and caregivers.
 We can also help with medication management, risk prevention, and recovery services.
 For more information, call 212-523-9479.

 Neuropsychological Services for Children